sun01822/Store-RestAPI/README.md

 ## Installation

-Make sure the requirements above already install on your system.
+Make sure the requirements above already installed on your system.
 Clone the project to your directory and install the dependencies.

 ```bash